mcellteam/mcell/libmcell/documentation/generated/classes.rst

    * | vertex_index: int
      | Index of vertex in object's vertex list that will be changed

-   * | displacement: Vec3
+   * | displacement: List[float]
-     | Change of vertex coordinates (in um), will be added to the current coordinates of the vertex
+     | Change of vertex coordinates (in um), will be added to the current coordinates of the vertex,
+     | must contain exactly three floating point values.

   | Adds a displacement for given object's vertex, only stored until apply_vertex_moves is called